zamrokk/JavaCDDDocumentation/README.md

 You have successfully invoked your chaincode and incremented the client account.
 You know can now:
 - Change location parameters while invoking chaincode
 - Change the code adding begin and end date validity checks
-- Plug another temperature feed from an external API service or IoT device
+- Plug other feeds from an external API services
 - Make the code more deterministic !

 ## Contributing